-Final duties break down the legal differences between Marriage, Civil partnerships, Co-habitation and Common law
+Final duties break down the legal differences between Marriage, Civil partnerships, Co-habitation, and Common law.

-The Oxford English dictionary defines marriage as “The legally or formally recognized union of two people as partners in a personal relationship” In the UK marriage can be between two people of an opposite gender or two people of the same gender.
+The Oxford English dictionary defines marriage as “The legally or formally recognized union of two people as partners in a personal relationship” In the UK marriage can be between two people of the opposite gender or two people of the same gender.

 To ensure that your partner will be provided for after your death you must write a valid will naming them as a beneficiary of your estate.
-If you do write a will leaving your estate to your partner they will still not receive the same tax exemptions that a spouse would.
+If you do write a will leaving your estate to your partner, they will still not receive the same tax exemptions that a spouse would.

 Living together/ Cohabiting

-Under certain circumstances you can apply to the court to receive from the estate or more of the estate if your partner dies without leaving enough or no provision for you and you were financially reliant on them.
+Under certain circumstances, you can apply to the court to receive from the estate or more of the estate if your partner dies without leaving enough or no provision for you and you were financially reliant on them.